 Staying cool during the sweltering heat of summer takes power.
 A fan helps, but doesn’t quite cut it.
 Portable air conditioners and window units are decent for single room use.

 For a whole home, you’ll want a central system that can maintain steady temperatures in multiple rooms.
 Central AC delivers on power, yet there are many units to select from in the current market.
 Our buyer’s guide will walk you though the primary considerations such as appropriate models, installation costs, and other relevant factors to help you make to make the most informed decision.

-In the current market, you can plan to spend between $3,500 and $7,500 for full installation of a central air conditioning system.
+In the current market, you can expect to spend between $3,500 and $7,500 for full installation of a central air conditioning system.
 The national average cost for a basic installation is just under $5,500.

 These numbers translate to a licensed HVAC contractor installing the most feasible unit for your home.
 Installers’ expertise draws upon many factors, not the least of which is evaluating your current ductwork strengths and weaknesses, along with how well your home is insulated and will therefore retain the cool energy in your home.

 Did you know?
 When added to an existing forced-air heating system with the existing ductwork in place, a new central air unit for a typical 2,000 sq. ft. home will cost between $3,500 and $5,500 to install.
 However, if your home needs new ducts fabricated and put in place, then your total installation cost will range between $5,500 to $11,000 depending on the extent of work required to lay out the appropriate ductwork for the new central air conditioning system.

 The ROI Factor

 Part of what you pay for with most HVAC contractors are warranties.
 Modern units will typically run well for 7 to 15 years before needing replacement.
 Great units that are well maintained can operate for up to 18 years.